GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ### 3.4 Command Line Options and Arguments

-- these are important for basic linux and especially in scientific tools
+- These are important for basic linux and especially in scientific tools
-- a good way to learn them is to use the `--help` argument before attempting to use a command
+- A good way to learn them is to use the `--help` argument before attempting to use a command

 ```bash
 pwd --help